CZoephel/Flexibility-in-a-European-Energy-system/README.md

     - iRES expansion model (see Chapter 3 in thesis)

     - The Model for investment and Operations Decision for Flexibility Options (see Chapter 5 in thesis)

+Further information regarding the input-data can be found in the sub-folders